Basic CARE OF THE Intact PENIS

 It's so Easy!

 "If intact, do not retract.
 Only clean what is seen."

-An external wipe during diaper changes and a dip in a warm bath is all that's needed.
+And dip that baby in a warm bath once or twice a week.
 No soap.
 No manipulating the foreskin.
 No problem.
 That's all.

 Is it Really that Easy?